 Just because your employees have health insurance doesn’t mean they’re getting the care they need.
 In fact, there are millions of Americans who do not receive the preventive health services they need.1

-High health care costs are part of the equation here, as 88% of people report having faced unexpected medical costs in the past year.2 But it’s not the only factor at play.
+High health care costs are part of the equation here, as 57% of American workers report suffering high levels of anxiety about health care costs beyond what their insurance covers.2 But it’s not the only factor at play.
 Inconvenience, logistical challenges such as transportation, and plain old anxiety have a role here.
 The fear of doctors is so strong that there’s even a shortterm medical condition associated with it: “white coat syndrome,” an anxious reaction to simply being with a doctor that results in temporarily elevated blood pressure.3

 If you want to make sure your employees are at their healthiest, you need to address the avoidance of medical care.
 Stressing the importance of preventive care can help keep your workforce — and your business — at its strongest.

 Preventive health care is more than a nice-to-have

 When people invest the time in routine medical care beyond what’s necessitated by illness or injury, they’re setting themselves up for better health outcomes.
-These services include blood pressure and cholesterol checks, screening for diseases such as cancer and thyroid issues, and behavioral counseling for tobacco use, obesity, alcohol use and mental health issues.
-Even the buzzword of 2021—vaccinations—is considered preventive care.
+These services include blood pressure and cholesterol checks, screenings for diseases such as cancer and thyroid issues, and behavioral counseling for tobacco use, obesity, alcohol use and mental health issues.
+Even the buzzword of 2021 — vaccinations — is considered preventive care.